-Hui Qiao is visiting the MIT Computational Fabrication Group for one year starting at the end of November 2015.
-He will be helping us with our QCRI projects/collaboration.
+Hui Qiao was a visiting in the Computational Design and Fabrication Group for one year starting at the end of November 2015.
+He worked with our QCRI projects/collaboration.

 Javier Ramos is a research engineer in the group.
 He received his B.S. in Mechanical Engineering from MIT in 2012 and M.S. in 2014.
 During his undergraduate years, Javier worked on ultrasound imaging hardware at the Computational Instrumentation Group and on biologically inspired robotics at the d’Arbeloff Laboratory.
 His research interests include machine design, manufacturing systems, and digital fabrication hardware.

 Jie Xu is a graduate student in Computer Science who joined the CDFG in September 2016.
 He obtained his Bachelor’s degree at Tsinghua University in 2016.

 Juan D Castrillon joined the CDFG as a SuperUROP (no capes) in the fall of 2015.

 Junda (William) Huang (MIT)

 Kiril Vidimče is a PhD student in Computer Science.
 After obtaining his B.S. in Math and Computer Science and prior to his return to academia, he spent 8 years in Pixar’s R&D group working on the in-house animation, lighting and rendering tools and another 4 years in Intel’s Advanced Rendering Technologies group researching real-time rendering algorithms.

 Kshama Ananthapura was the groups administrative assistant from January 2018 to January 2019 whereupon she accepted a position at a start up company.